NCAR/aircraft_netCDF_Conventions/README.md

 ### 2 Data types

-All data are stored using type float.
+All our data are stored using single precision float.
+This is not a requirement.
+The modern netCDF APIs have functions that will return the data in whatever format you ask, regardless of how it is stored in the file.

 ### 3 Naming conventions